SuperOfficeDocs/superoffice-docs/user-guide/en/reports/search-criteria/edit.md

 # Edit search criteria in reports

-You can edit search criteria in favourite reports.
-Standard reports cannot actually be edited, but you can customise the search criteria in them and save them as your own [favourite reports][1]).
+You can edit search criteria in favorite reports.
+Standard reports cannot actually be edited, but you can customize the search criteria in them and save them as your own [favourite reports][1]).

 1. [!include[How to-goto-reports](../includes/goto-reports.md)]